AngelJumbo/sssnake/README.md

 ## Usage

-You can see the manpage or use the -h option to see the details of what this program can do.
+You can check the manpage or use the -h option to see the details of what this program can do.
 So instead I would like to show you a few things that I like to run.

 ```